 What Is A Trick Knee?

 A trick knee in your dog is caused by a luxating patella.
 Patellas (kneecaps) can luxate (move out of place) towards the dog´s body (medially) or away (laterally).
 The kneecap normally rides in a groove in the femur and works so well that most owners do not even realize that it is there.
-A trick knee shows up occasionally, though, mostly in small dogs or larger breeds that have hip dysplasia.
+A trick knee shows up occasionally, though, often inherited in small dogs or larger breeds that have hip dysplasia.

 Some dog owners will also say that their dog has a “trick knee” after a cruciate ligament tear, but ruptured ligaments are actually a lot more serious and have to be treated quite differently.

 Your new puppy may have been diagnosed with a trick knee during his first exam.
 You may have just noticed your puppy running on one back leg, or running with both back legs together (bunny hopping).
 This is more common is some breeds but can happen in any size dog, and at any age.

 How Are Knees Graded?
 Will My Dog Need Surgery?